abrapartners/abra.ai/.github/CONTRIBUTING.md

 ### Setting up Your Local Dev Environment

-If you are interested in contributing to Botpress, you will need to create a local development environment.
+If you are interested in contributing to Abra.AI, you will need to create a local development environment.
 These instructions were tested on macOS using iTerm for CLI.

 These instructions assume a parent directory `bar` and we will be adding two child directories: `botpress` and `foobot`.